 The stakes are high.
-According to Harvard Business Review Analytic Services (HBR-AS), 95% of senior executives around the world now believe managing a world of accelerating change well is not only vital to the success of their company but also brings a “discernible competitive edge”.
+According to Harvard Business Review Analytic Services (HBR-AS), 95% of senior executives around the world now believe managing accelerated change well is not only vital to the success of their company but also brings a “discernible competitive edge”.

 The longevity of top companies is getting ever shorter, with some in the US for example, predicting half of the current Fortune 500 companies will disappear over the next decade.